Low-Rank Approximation and Completion of Positive Tensors: Randomized Algorithm for Decompositions and Approximations

 We will use Proposition \ref{prop:weak_equivalence} and Theorem \ref{thm:est_consistent} to reason about errors measured using the squared loss function.
-Recall that $\delta$ controls the probability of success, and the value $\epsilon$ controls the accuracy of the optimization solution.
+Recall that $\delta$ controls the approximation accuracy of the decomposition, and the value $\epsilon$ controls the accuracy of the optimization solution.

 \begin{theorem} Suppose $\mathbf{A1}$--$\mathbf{A3}$ hold, $\Gamma$ is correct for $\psi_x$, and the indices $x\langle i\rangle$ are sampled uniformly from $\mathcal{R}$.
 Then with probability at least $1 - c_1\delta/\rho$ the above algorithm computes a hierarchical decomposition $\hat{\Theta}^\epsilon$ with average approximation error